Who does what in the return process?

 Most people receive legal assistance to appeal to UNE.
-If your application is rejected again, you are obliged to leave Norway You can then apply to the UDI for assisted return, i.e. receive practical and financial support in connection with the return.
+If your application is rejected again, you are obliged to leave Norway.
+You can then apply to UDI for assisted return, i.e. receive practical support and a financial grant in connection with the return.

-The UDI cooperates with the International Organization for Migration (IOM) on the implementation of assisted return.
+UDI cooperates with the International Organization for Migration (IOM) (external website) on the implementation of assisted return.

-International Organization for Migration (IOM) (external website) is the UDI’s biggest partner on assisted return.
+International Organization for Migration (IOM) is UDI’s biggest partner on assisted return.
 The organisation is responsible for providing information to and advising people who wish to return to their home country.
 The IOM implements most assisted returns from Norway.

-Read stories and experiences from people who have returned home with the assistance of the IOM on its website (external website) and contact the IOM if you would like more information.
+Read stories and experiences from people who have returned home with the assistance of the IOM on their website (external website) and contact the IOM if you would like more information.

 It is important to leave Norway by this deadline.
 After the deadline expires, the person is staying illegally in Norway and can be expelled and/or deported by the police.

-In some cases, it is the police that implements the assisted return in cooperation with the UDI.
-The police then escort the person home.
+In some cases, it is the police that implements the assisted return in cooperation with UDI.
+The police then escorts the person home.

 PU implements forced returns to the home country (external website).
 If a person whose application for residence in Norway has been rejected is still in Norway after the deadline for leaving the country, he or she is staying illegally in the country and can be sent back home by force.

 The Ministry of Justice and Public Security has the overall responsibility for returns.